andycranston/raritan-lupload/README.md

 Copy the `lupload.py` Python 3 program to the same directory as the Lua script you want to upload.

-Change to change directory in the command prompt.
+Change to that directory in the command prompt.

 Type a command line similar to: